 The Case is pretty heavy.
 This weight penalty comes from the rigidity and stiffness of the case.
 This is by far the most secure feeling case we have had our hands-on and would stand a real kicking before any serious damage befalls it.
 If the weight penalty is not a huge issue then this is a superb case that will last forever and deter opportunistic thieves if you travel to some of the more insecure parts of the planet!

-So the American Tourister brand benefits from all the high-end R&D and product design Samsonite offers, so you can be sure of a top-quality product with a more waller friendly price.
+So the American Tourister brand benefits from all the high-end R&D and product design Samsonite offers, so you can be sure of a top-quality product with a more wallet friendly price.

 American Tourister Curio Spinner Hardside